Regulatory Activities in the Sustainable Finance Sector

-Numerous regulatory initiatives have been launched relating to sustainable and green finance.
+There are currently numerous regulatory initiatives relating to sustainable and green finance on both a national and international level.
 The most prominent and arguably the most important initiative is the European Commission’s “Action Plan on Financing Sustainable Growth” published in March 2018.

-- Channelling private capital into sustainable investments to bridge the funding gap for achieving climate targets
+- To channel private capital into sustainable investments to bridge the funding gap for achieving climate targets

-- Strengthening the financial system by including risks relating to climate change and social imbalances in the risk management process
+- To strengthen the financial system by including risks relating to climate change and social imbalances in the risk management process

-- Increasing the transparency and long-term orientation of the financial sector.
+- To increase the transparency and long-term orientation of the financial sector.

-The building sector is among the environmentally sustainable economic activities that are generally in a position to make a substantial contribution to achieving climate targets.
+In particular, environmentally sustainable economic activities that would in principle be able to make a substantial contribution to climate change mitigation include the building sector, which currently accounts for at least 40% of CO2 emissions.
 The TEG has developed criteria that must be met when constructing new buildings, renovating existing buildings or acquiring existing buildings.
 The criteria play an important role from the perspective of Pfandbrief banks, as the EU’s Green Bond Standards will be linked to fulfilment of the taxonomy criteria.

 EU Green Bond Standards

-A Green Bond only complies with the EU’s Green Bond Standards if it is used to finance environmentally sustainable economic activities that meet the taxonomy criteria.
-The recommendations also deal with project identification, framework definition, reporting and verification by third parties
+A Green Bond complies with the EU’s Green Bond Standards only if it is used to finance environmentally sustainable economic activities that meet the taxonomy criteria.
+Moreover, the recommendations include points on project identification, framework definition, reporting and verification by third parties.